Deep Learning for Suicide and Depression Identification with Unsupervised Label Correction: Methods

 Our framework initially utilizes word embedding models to convert raw documents, which in our case are referred to as posts, to numerical word embeddings.
 Our proposed method can be used with any embedding models, but given our task, we require greater-than-word text embedding models optimized to work with phrases, sentences, and paragraphs.
 We experiment with 3 state-of-the-art transformers: Bidirectional Encoder Representations from Transformers (BERT) \cite{devlin-etal-2019-bert}, Sentence-BERT \cite{reimers2019sentencebert}, and the Google Universal Sentence Encoder (GUSE) \cite{cer2018universal}.
 BERT is a state-of-the-art, bidirectionally trained transformer that achieves high performance on various benchmark NLP tasks, and outputs a 768 $\times$ 512 dimensional vector of embeddings.
 Sentence-BERT is an extension of the original BERT architecture that is retrained and optimized for longer inputs and better performance during clustering, and it outputs a 768 $\times$ 1 dimensional vector.
 GUSE is a transformer also trained and optimized for greater-than-word length text, but rather returns a 512 $\times$ 1 dimensional vector.

 Some classifiers require word level representations for embeddings, while others require document level representations.
 BERT outputs both multi-dimensional word level embeddings as well as document level embeddings, which are provided by CLS tokens.
 Depending on what the classifier requires, we vary the inputted embeddings to match the classifier's requirement.
 In addition, we also experiment on three vectorizers as baselines: Term Frequency–Inverse Document Frequency (TFIDF), Count Vectorizer (CVec), and Hashing Vectorizer (HVec).
-These vectorizers are standard NLP embedding models for text vectorization and information retrieval.